JoaoCostaIFG/FSI/Exam/resumo.md

 ### Relevance feedback (e.g. Rocchio)

-- User faz short, simple query.
+- User faz short, simple query;
-- User seleciona os relevantes dos resultados inciais dessa query.
+- User seleciona os relevantes dos resultados inciais dessa query;
-- Sistema usa essa info para refinar a query.
+- Sistema usa essa info para refinar a query;
-- Pode repetir ad nauseam.
+- Pode repetir ad nauseam;
-- Idea: it is difficult to formulate a good query when you don't know the collection.
+- Idea: it is difficult to formulate a good query when you don't know the collection;
-- Useful for image search (images can be hard to describe).
+- Useful for image search (images can be hard to describe);
-- Can improve both recall and precision, but in practice is more useful for increasing recall (users only take the time to refine the query when they want to see an high number of relevant documents).
+- Can improve both recall and precision, but in practice is **more useful for increasing recall** (users only take the time to refine the query when they want to see an high number of relevant documents);
-- Positive feedback is more useful like negative (many systems only allow positive feedback).
+- **Positive feedback is more useful** than negative (many systems only allow positive feedback).

 #### Limitations